michaelhartmayer/character-sheet/README.md

 // import the library
 import CharacterSheet from 'character-sheet';

-// generate a new CharacterSheet Class const TableDungeons = CharacterSheet();
+// generate a new Sheet
+const TableDungeons = CharacterSheet();

-// a new character sheet
+// create a new character
 const sirKnight = new TableDungeons();

-// generate a new CharacterSheet Class
 TableDungeons

-  // a stat named constitution
+  // define a stat named constitution .define('constitution')
-  .define('constitution')

   // initial value of 10
   .initially(10);

-// generate a new CharacterSheet Class
 TableDungeons

-  // a stat named hp
+  // define a stat named hp
   .define('hp')

   // initially 100
   .initially(100)

-  // + whatever constitutions calculated value is .add('constitution')
+  // + whatever constitution's calculated value is .add('constitution')

   // + 25